natecraddock/nvim-find/README.md

 **Requires Neovim >= v0.5.0**

-Install with a package manager such as:
+Install with a plugin manager such as:

 [vim-plug](https://github.com/junegunn/vim-plug)